tjvantoll/articles/vue-nativescript/article.md

 });
 ```

 The first thing to note is the lack of an `el` property in your NativeScript app.
-When using Vue on the web you have the ability to have Vue control only a certain portion of your web app, and you configure which portion by passing a selector into the `el` property.
+When using Vue on the web you have the ability to let Vue control only a certain portion of your web app, and you configure which portion by passing a CSS selector into the `el` property.

 In the context of NativeScript you don’t have that option—by default Vue controls your entire native iOS and Android app, and therefore the `el` property is unnecessary.